 - Arc Words: "Someday."

-- Blade Below the Shoulder: The plains-adapted hominid has a horn-like blade on the side of its hand for cutting grass, and this evolves into a weapon as its species becomes communal and caste-based.
+- Blade Below the Shoulder: The plains-adapted hominids have a horn-like blade on the side of their hands for cutting grass, and this evolves into a dagger-like weapon as they become communal and caste-based.

 - Body Horror: The Tics and the Engineered Food Creatures are the two most notable culprits.

 - The Tics resemble tumorous masses of gristly flesh with human faces peering out of their folds and random assortments of arms and legs sprouting out of them.